 When it comes to shafts, what is different about the needs of a swinger versus a hitter, and which style of player is more prevalent?

 "Ninety percent of all golfers are hitters," "Swingers can hit a shaft that's whippier at the bottom, while hitters need a shaft that's stiffer at the bottom.
 Swingers can hit shafts with higher torques; hitters need lower torque."

-"I fit a golfer from Kennesaw State who had a swing speed of 133 mph and a ball speed of 184 mph, and he left with regular flex shafts," "I've also had ladies in their late 50s who have been fit for stiff shafts."
+"I fit a golfer from a university who had a swing speed of 133 mph and a ball speed of 184 mph, and he left with regular flex shafts," "I've also had ladies in their late 50s who have been fit for stiff shafts."

 While more golfers today are aware of the benefits of club fitting, too many are being poorly fit in local golf shops, big box stores and even by manufacturers.

 "I'm not sure how the fitting carts can do what we do," he said.
 "I probably have 40 different shafts and they might have three or four.
 I don't see how they can do it.”

 In terms of what to expect, fitting a player for a full set of clubs will take about two and a half hours and include "educating" a player about his or her needs.
 The fitting process also remains pretty much the same for woods, irons and wedges.

 "It's all about matching the shaft to the swing.
 With wedges, if someone really comes down on the ball, they might be better with less bounce, but the process doesn't really change."